japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 * <<blockManagerIdByExecutor, blockManagerIdByExecutor>>
 * <<blockManagerInfo, blockManagerInfo>>

-In the end, register requests the <<listenerBus, LiveListenerBus>> to xref:scheduler:LiveListenerBus.adoc#post[post] a xref:ROOT:SparkListener.adoc#SparkListenerBlockManagerAdded[SparkListenerBlockManagerAdded] message.
+In the end, register requests the <<listenerBus, LiveListenerBus>> to scheduler:LiveListenerBus.md#post[post] a ROOT:SparkListener.md#SparkListenerBlockManagerAdded[SparkListenerBlockManagerAdded] message.

 register is used when BlockManagerMasterEndpoint is requested to handle <<RegisterBlockManager, RegisterBlockManager>> message.